Tekst Elective International Relations voor Kies-op-Maat – 2020/2021

 This programme aims to provide students with a solid background for doing business internationally and/or working in international organisations.

-The first block of this elective centres on the European Union: how are decisions being made and how can stakeholders -such as countries, businesses and international organisations- influence the decision making process?
-In small groups students will prepare themselves to represent a member state or block of member states during a mock European Summit at the end of the block.
-Classes in Diplomacy Skills, Professional English, Intercultural communication, European Public Affairs and European Policy Law will support this preparation.
+The first block of this elective centres on the European Union: how are decisions being made and how can stakeholders, such as countries, businesses and international organisations influence the decision making process?
+In small groups students will prepare themselves to represent a member state during a mock European Summit at the end of the block.
+Classes in Negotiation Skills, Professional English, European Public Affairs and European Policy Law will support this preparation.

-During block 2 students will explore the relationship between geo-political shifts and power instruments in International Relations, in the political as well as in the economic domain.
+During block 2 students will explore the relationship between geo-political shifts and power instruments in International Relations, in the political as well as in the financial/economic domain.
 We will address the current situation in international diplomacy and the solutions it could or should provide in this rapidly changing environment.
+Cross-cultural communication will be boosted by participating in an online case study project together with our American partner, Widener University (Philadelphia).
 This block culminates in a Global Summit on a topical issue.
 Supporting classes that are offered include Critical Thinking, International Relations and International Business Law.

 Learning goals (Leerdoelen)